-Where any allegations are made to the police or Adult Social Services about an employee, those authorities will link with us about what to do next.
+Where any allegations are made to the police or Adult Social Care about an employee, the relevant authorities will liaise with us about the appropriate course of action.

-If an individual (paid worker or unpaid volunteer) is dismissed or stopped from working in our organisation because the person poses a risk of harm to adults (even if they have left e.g. resigned), we must make a referral to the Disclosure and Barring Service.
-We recognise that it is a criminal offence to FAIL to make a referral without good reason.
+If an individual [paid worker or unpaid volunteer] is dismissed or stopped from working in our organisation because the person poses a risk of harm to adults (even if they have left e.g. resigned), we must make a referral to the Disclosure and Barring Service.
+It is a criminal offence to FAIL to make a referral without good reason.